ministryofjustice/security-guidance/BuildEnvironment.md

 9. A large number of messages should appear, reporting on the build progress.
 10. After a short time (~35 seconds?), a `BUILD SUCCESSFUL` message should appear.
 11. Check in the `security-guidance/docs` directory; you should see a full set of markdown files and also a `moj-guidance.pdf` file.

+## (Optional) Enable Word format output from a build

+1. Open a terminal.
+2. Ensure you have enabled your DITA build environment by running the `startcmd.sh` script as described in [Test the DITA installation](#test-the-dita-installation) above.
+3. To check the environment is correct, run the command:</br>`which dita`</br>If the command is not found, your environment is not set correctly.
+4. To install the Word format capability, run the command:<br/>`dita install com.elovirta.ooxml`<br/>This enables building an additional output format: `docx`, providing a basic compatibility with the word processing tool.
+5. An additional Ant build target is also included.
+To build a Word format document from the DITA source, run the command:<br/>`ant -lib $DITA_DIR/config -f builder.ant compile_word`<br/>The resulting file is put into the `dita/out` directory.